 Greetings & Introduction

-Today we stand before a Word that calls us to inner discipline, devotion, and self-examination.
-It reminds us that it is more valuable to listen to God than to speak to him.
-Let us begin this day with a heart ready to listen to our Creator, a spirit willing to yield, and a voice that is restrained.
+As we stand before this verse today, it inspires us to inner discipline, devotion, and self-examination.
+It reminds us that listening to God is far more valuable than speaking to Him.
+So let's begin today with a heart ready to listen to our Creator, a spirit of submission, and a voice tempered.
 God still speaks today, and He speaks more deeply to hearts that first learn to listen.

 {tocify} $title={Table Of Content}